kelsey-ek/of7azure/GUIDE/Azuretest.md

     of7azure   1/1     Running             0          26m
     ```

-* Get the detailed information of the pod
+* Get the detailed information of the Pod

     ```kubectl describe pod [pod name]```